 - Multi site testing within the same month or during a time period that suits you

-- Barcode labels record the lifespan of your appliance and reports are stored for easy access
+- Barcoded labels record the lifespan of your appliance and reports are stored for easy access

 Is PAT testing a legal requirement?